-An exciting feature of HSUHK's holistic educational experience is the opportunity to live and learn together in one of the HSUHK Jockey Club Residential Colleges (RCs) on campus.
-The objective of the RC is to create an integrated "living and learning community" which is favourable to nurture our future leaders by enhancing their communication, self-learning and self-management skills while maximising their exposure to and engagement in academic, social and cultural exchanges through faculty-student interaction and series of RC Life Education Programmes.
-It also aims to create a life-long relationship among students with their shared residential experience in an environment of mutual respect.
+Providing students with living and learning experience in HSUHK Jockey Club Residential Colleges (RCs) is one of the distinctive features of HSUHK's holistic education.
+The objective of the RCs is to create an integrated "living and learning community" which helps enhance students' communication, self-directed learning and self-management skills, as well as maximize their engagement in academic, social and cultural exchanges through faculty-student interaction and a series of RC life education programmes.
+It also aims to foster a life-long relationship among residents with their shared residential experience in an environment of mutual respect.

-As an integral part of university education and whole-person development for students, RCs with four themes namely cultural diversity (Mosaic College), healthy living (S H Ho Wellness College), community service (Patrick S C Poon Amity College) and sustainability (Evergreen College), are designed.
-Each RC is led by a Master and an Associate Master, academic staff of the University, with the support of Residential Tutors, who are academic or administrative staff, to provide pastoral care and guidance to students.
+As an integral part of university education and whole-person development for residents, the RCs with four themes, namely cultural diversity (Lee Yick Hoi Lun Mosaic College), healthy living (S H Ho Wellness College), community service (Patrick S C Poon Amity College) and sustainability (Fung Yiu King Evergreen College), are designed.
+Each RC is led by a Master and an Associate Master who are academic staff of the University, with the support of RC Tutors who are also academic or administrative staff, to provide pastoral care and guidance to residents.